m3g/ComplexMixtures.jl/docs/src/python.md

 - [system.pdb](https://raw.githubusercontent.com/m3g/ComplexMixturesExamples/main/Protein_in_Glycerol/Data/system.pdb): The PDB file of the complete system.
 - [glyc50_sample.dcd](https://www.dropbox.com/scl/fi/n3gtyotavo00jtz8bajti/glyc50_sample.dcd?rlkey=5ax8t4w7e0dr5w0n5g797p02j&dl=0): A 30Mb sample trajectory file.
 The [full trajectory](https://www.dropbox.com/scl/fi/zfq4o21dkttobg2pqd41m/glyc50_traj.dcd?rlkey=el3k6t0fx6w5yiqktyx96gzg6&dl=0) can also be used, but it is a 1GB file.

 To start, create a directory and copy the [`ComplexMixtures.py`](./assets/ComplexMixtures.py) file to it.
 Navigate into this directory, and, to start, set the number of threads that Julia will use, to run the calculations in parallel.
-Typically, in `bash`, this means defining teh following environment variable:
+Typically, in `bash`, this means defining the following environment variable:
 ```bash
 export JULIA_NUM_THREADS=8
 ```